Specialty Food · Inventory Visibility

 Key Challenges

-• Without lot-level tracking, FIFO rotation is aspirational, not actual — resulting in systematic spoilage of LIFO-pulled items
+- Without lot-level tracking, FIFO rotation is aspirational rather than actual, resulting in systematic spoilage of LIFO-pulled items.

 Industry Data